PhD in the spotlight

 GAIN Gender & Agency Prize and Johanna-Dohnal-Förderpreis for Leda Sutlović

-Political scientist Leda Sutlović was awarded the GAIN Gender & Agency Prize and the Johanna-Dohnal-Förderpreis for her doctoral thesis entitled “Interpreting post-socialist gendered transformations through feminist institutionalism, ideas and knowledge: The case of Croatia (1970–2010)”.
+Political scientist and ViDSS alumna Leda Sutlović was awarded the GAIN Gender & Agency Prize and the Johanna-Dohnal-Förderpreis for her doctoral thesis entitled “Interpreting post-socialist gendered transformations through feminist institutionalism, ideas and knowledge: The case of Croatia (1970–2010)”.

 Theodor Körner Förderpreis 2022 for two ViDSS students